dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 ============

-The structures of MyD88\ :sup:`TIR` domain higher-order assemblies were resolved by MicroED and SFX methods, providing insight into Toll-like receptor signal transduction.
+The structures of MyD88\ :sup:`TIR` domain higher-order assemblies were resolved by MicroED and SFX, providing insight into Toll-like receptor signal transduction.
 Details are published in this article:

 .. pubmed:: 33972532 MyD88

-DIALS was not used during the original work, but the datasets have been made public, so we can show how to use DIALS to reproduce those results.
+DIALS was not used during the original work, but the datasets have been made public.
+So we can show how to use DIALS to reproduce the published results.

 Data
 ====

-The data for this tutorial are available online at SBGrid:
+The datasets for this tutorial are available online at SBGrid:

 `Clabbers, MT.B., H Xu, and X Zou.
 2021.
 “Microcrystal Electron Diffraction Data for: Myeloid Differentiation Primary Response